matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 }
 ```

+`state_events_at_start` is unioned with the state at the `prev_event_id` and is
-`state_events_at_start` is used to define the historical state events needed to
+used to define the historical state events needed to auth the `events` like
-auth the `events` like invite and join events.
-These events can float outside of
+invite and join events.
+These events can float outside of the normal DAG.
+In
-the normal DAG.
-In Synapse, these are called `outlier`s and won't be visible in
+Synapse, these are called `outlier`s and won't be visible in the chat history
-the chat history which also allows us to insert multiple batches without having a
+which also allows us to insert multiple batches without having a bunch of `@mxid
-bunch of `@mxid joined the room` noise between each batch. **The state will not
+joined the room` noise between each batch. **The state will not be resolved into
-be resolved into the current state of the room.**
+the current state of the room.**

 `events` is a chronological list of events you want to insert.
 For Synapse,
 there is a reverse-chronological constraint on batches so once you insert one